Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 Populated an atmosphere with NASA’s Earth data and visualized it with Rayleigh and Mie light scattering.
 Implemented heterogenous volume sampling with variable length ray marching for real-time rendering on the GPU.

-### Vocal Intonation
+### Vocal Simulation

 via Fluid Simulation

 Computer Graphics Project
 Nov.
 2016 – Dec.
 2016
-Generated artificial voice in the form of audio output based on artificial breaths and simulated vocal cord vibration.
+Generated artificial voice in the form of audio output based on artificial pressure changes in a fluid simulation and vocal cord vibration.
 Simulated a two-dimensional GPU fluid with an integrated dynamic vocal tract, modifiable by an emotion target.

 ## Classes